kamilburda/batcher/docs/GitHub_page/index.md

 navbar_active_tab: Home
 ---

-{% include-section '../sections/Intro.md' section='Features' %}
+{% include-section '../sections/Intro.md' section='What can Batcher do?' %}

 ## Getting started and need help?